albertosaa/ActiveCooling/README.md

 For the rationale and overall description of the project, see the accompanying [paper]{.ul}.
-For the full build instructions, see the [hardware details]{.ul}.
+For the full build instructions, see the [hardware details](https://github.com/albertosaa/ActiveCooling/hardware/).
 For the Arduino programming and electronics, see the [controller details]{.ul}.

 ### License